 Many people benefit from a stepwise approach to minimalist shoes that involves a gradual transition from a built-up conventional shoe to a transitional type of shoe to a true minimalist shoe.
 There are two main considerations as it concerns this stepwise approach:

-1. The sole of the foot
+- The sole of the foot

-2. The Achilles tendon
+- The Achilles tendon

-The best way to build up your foot’s sole is to start with thicker-soled footwear, such as Altra shoes and Luna sandals, and then move to thinner-soled options over time.
-Note that your thicker-soled footwear selection should still possess all the other foot-healthy characteristics that we recommend, specifically, a flat platform (no heel elevation, no toe spring, no arch-propping inserts), a wide toe box (widest at the ends of the toes), a flexible sole that can be easily bent or twisted, and a low overall weight.
+The best way to build up or condition your foot’s sole is to start with slightly thicker-soled footwear and then move to thinner-soled options over time.
+Note that your thicker-soled footwear selection should still possess all the other foot-healthy characteristics we recommend, specifically, a flat platform (i.e., no heel elevation, no toe spring, and no arch-propping inserts), a toe box that's widest at the ends of your toes, a flexible sole that you can easily bend or twist, and a low overall weight.

-After wearing conventional shoes with heel elevation for years (decades, in many cases), the Achilles tendon often becomes contracted, or shortened (sometimes up to three-quarters of an inch!).
+After wearing conventional shoes with heel elevation for years (or decades, in many cases), the Achilles tendon often becomes contracted, or shortened (sometimes up to three-quarters of an inch!).
 A shortened Achilles tendon will return to its normal length after conventional footwear is abandoned and the foot is allowed to rest on a level plane, but this process takes time.
-Heat, ice, physical therapy modalities, and warming or cooling gels can help with this transition and rehabilitation.
+Heat, physical therapy modalities, and warming or cooling gels can help with this transition and rehabilitation.